strapi/strapi/docs/3.0.0-beta.x/getting-started/introduction.md

 ### Custom content structure

-Create the content structure that match your needs.
-There is no constrains, be creative.
+With the admin panel of Strapi, you will be able to create the content structure that match your needs.
+Create it in just few clicks.
+Really fast to getting started.

 ### Manage content

-Strapi provide you a admin panel that let you manage your content.
+The Strapi's admin panel provide you an intuitive interface to create edit and delete your content.

 ### Developer-friendly API

 Your content have to be displayed on your devices, an API is required.
 Strapi provide you an API that match your need.
+Fetch the data you want via a REST API or via the GraphQL endpoint.

 ### Roles & permissions